 - An exhibition at the Tube Factory about the history and art of New Harmony (designed to travel), with emphasis on Marguerite Young’s Angel in the Forest and visual interpretations of this lyrical text.

-- A series of five art shows featuring New Harmony-based artists in the Jeremy Efroymson and Guichelaar Galleries.
+- A series of art shows featuring New Harmony-based artists at Tube Factory.

 - Partnering to participate in, support, and promote other events happening in New Harmony.